 * For details about rolling deadlines, visit our admission deadlines page.

 All candidates for the Ed.D., Ed.D.C.T., or Ph.D. degrees are expected to demonstrate both mathematics and mathematics education competencies through a series of certification examinations taken upon the completion of 60 graduate points.
 Certification examinations test the student’s knowledge of current research and theory in mathematics education and mathematics content.
 Examinations are offered once in the fall, spring, and summer terms.
-Courses recommended as preparation for the examinations include MSTM 4019/4020, MSTM 6037, and 6000- level mathematics content courses.
+Courses recommended as preparation for the examinations in mathematics education include MSTM 6037, MSTM 4019, and other mathematics education courses; Courses recommended as preparation for the examinations in mathematics are 6000- level mathematics content courses.

 Doctoral students whose dissertations require statistical analysis should include appropriate statistics courses in their programs.
 These points can be included either in the mathematics/mathematics education requirement or can be taken as research electives.